 Section 51 of the Eastern Waste Management Authority Charter requires the Authority to have an Annual Plan which supports and informs its Budget.
-The draft Annual Plan and appended Draft Budget will be presented to the Board on 20 February 2020 seeking endorsement to distribute to Member Councils for their review prior to the mandated 31 May timeframe (Section 52.3 of the Charter).
-Additionally, Section 53 requires the Authority to advise Constituent Councils of proposed fees for the next financial year by April 1.
+Following endorsement by the Board the plan will be distributed to Member Councils for their review prior to the mandated 31 May timeframe (Section 52.3 of the Charter).

+Additionally Section 53 requires the Authority to advise Constituent Councils of proposed fees for the next financial year by April 1.